 As we wrote in January, we believed that “accommodative monetary policy, more fiscal stimulus, a benign power transition in Washington, the return of corporate earnings, and the return of economic activity” would result in “value and small-cap outperformance, a weak dollar, a strong China, and higher, but still historically low, interest rates.”

 Thus far, our assessment of major market drivers, and resulting asset class performance, has been largely correct.
 That said, the landscape is constantly changing, therefore we must be vigilant in assessing and reassessing our portfolios relative to the prevailing market environment.
 Here, we will focus our discussion on the most critical elements impacting our portfolio positioning.

 Our Most Important Call

-Within BMT’s equity asset allocation, our most significant deviations from the market benchmark are our overweights to mid and small-cap stocks along with our tilt toward value.
+Within Bryn Mawr Trust’s equity asset allocation, our most significant deviations from the market benchmark are our overweights to mid and small-cap stocks along with our tilt toward value.
 The value tilt includes large underweights to big 2020 winners – Amazon, Apple, Facebook, Google, Netflix, Tesla to name a few.
 The rationale for this positioning, as well as our current views, are summarized below.

 What we Missed – China